scaredmeow/js-quartz-obsidian-second-brain-blogsite/content/1. Projects/Backend/API.md

     - Most common.
     - Stateless, meaning each request from the client contains all the information needed to process it.
     - Uses HTTP for communication.
+    - JSON - Data format
+	    - Data is already pre-formatted
+	    - API defines the data you get

 2. **SOAP (Simple Object Access Protocol)**:
     - A stricter protocol with XML-based messaging.
     - Common in enterprise systems for high-security transactions.
+    - XML - Data format

 3. **GraphQL**:
     - Flexible query language allowing clients to specify the exact data they need.
     - Commonly used for modern apps.
+    - JSON - Data format
+	    - The client shape the data structure
+	    - You define what data you need
+	- Used in Serverless First Architecture
+		- AWS Appsync
+	- Use Cases
+		- Frontend that doesn't want to do backend since it gives you freedom to choose data to access

 4. **gRPC**:
     - Efficient binary protocol for high-performance APIs.
     - Often used in microservices and real-time communication.
+    - Protobuff - Data Format
+    - Use case
+	    - System - System (Microservices)

 5. **WebSockets**:
     - Enables full-duplex communication for real-time apps like chat or live notifications.
+	    - Two protocols TCP (short live)
+		    - TCP always do three way handshake, which terminates a communication after a successful handshake thus making it short live
+	    - UDP (long live)
+		    - Creates a connection at first then leaves it until terminated
+	- Use Case
+		- Live Chat or anything that requires long live connections

 ### What are HTTP Methods?
 ![[Pasted image 20250104213732.png]]
 *from https://blog.bytebytego.com/p/design-effective-and-secure-rest*